KNguyen260404/CPU_32bit_verilog/README.md

 # CPU 32-BIT RISC-V PIPELINE - VERIFIED & PRODUCTION READY - Using OpenLane + Skywater 130nm
-## I made this project for fun, maybe RTL is not standard, and maybe not according to RISC-V architecture, just make for fun and verification for fun !!!!
+## I made this project for fun, maybe RTL is not standard, and maybe not according to RISC-V architecture,and this project does not check formality (gate-level netlist after synthesis), just make for fun and verification for fun !!!!
+Chill ~~
+## Maybe one day this August, I will use Design Compiler & Formaliry to check synthesis, check gate-level netlist, check STA!!!!
+Very much worth looking forward to!!!
 Chill ~~
 ## 📊 **PROJECT STATUS**
 - **Architecture**: 5-stage Harvard RISC-V RV32I Pipeline
 - **Verification**: 220/255 tests PASSED (86% success rate)